mbejger/polgraw-allsky/doc/readme_search.txt

 	-a	Detector (L1, H1 or V1); default is V1
 	-p	fpo (starting frequency) value

+	Also:

-	--whitenoise	Will assume white Gaussian noise
+	--whitenoise	white Gaussian noise assumed
-	--nospindown	Will neglect spindowns
+	--nospindown	spindowns neglected
-	--help 			This help
+	--nocheckpoint	state file won't be created (no checkpointing) --help		This help

 	The range file may either contain 8 integers that denote the ranges on the spindown and sky positions grid and the range of hemispheres